phronmophobic/blog/markdown/reusable-ui-components.md

   (fire-missile! missile target))
 ```

 For the most part, it looks and behaves similar to a normal function definition.
-Below is what the macroexpanded version looks like:
+Below is what the macro expanded version looks like:

 ```clojure
 (let [fvar (defn effect-fire-missiles! [dispatch! missile target]